The Top 5 Supplements to Fall Asleep Faster

 3. Melatonin

-There is good evidence that Melatonin improves sleep latency, with Examine.com rating the evidence as grade B. Melatonin as a supplement is a hormone derived from synthetic, commonly taken as tablet or gummy.
+There is good evidence that Melatonin improves sleep latency.
+Grade B, according to Examine.com.
+Melatonin as a supplement is a synthetically produced hormone, commonly taken as tablet or gummy.
 Studies typically use 0.5–5mg.

 Melatonin is a hormone the body produces naturally when it gets dark, signalling that it is time to sleep.
 It plays a central role in regulating the body's internal clock that governs sleep and wake cycles.
 As a supplement it is typically produced synthetically and is available in a range of doses.
 It comes in tablet or gummy form and works best taken 30–60 minutes before bed.